-The Milwaukee Board of School Directors Supplemental Early Retirement Plan for Teachers (the Plan) is a single-employer defined benefit pension plan for certain employees of the Milwaukee Board of School Directors (MBSD).
-The Plan is administered by the MBSD.
+The Milwaukee Board of School Directors Early Retirement Supplement and Benefit Improvement Plan (the Plan) is a single-employer defined benefit pension plan for certain employees of the Milwaukee Board of School Directors (MBSD).
+The Plan is administered by an administrative committee under the direction of the MBSD.
 The following brief description is provided for general information purposes only.
 Participants should refer to the plan document for more complete information.

 a.
-General - The Plan is a defined benefit pension plan established to provide benefits after early retirement, which will supplement the pension benefits provided by the Wisconsin Retirement System (WRS).
-To be eligible for participation, an employee must be a teacher of the Milwaukee Public Schools (the District or MPS) who is in the collective bargaining unit represented by the Milwaukee Teachers' Education Association (MTEA) and who is participating as an active employee in the WRS.
+General - The Plan is a defined benefit pension plan established to provide benefits after early retirement, which will supplement the pension benefits provided by the Wisconsin Retirement Systems (WRS) and the Employees' Retirement System of the City of Milwaukee (ERSCM).
+A participant must be an administrative, supervisory, or professional staff employee of the Milwaukee Public Schools (the District or MPS) who is in the collective bargaining unit represented by the Administrators and Supervisors Council, Inc. (the ASC), be an exempt employee excluded by the ASC bargaining contract, or any other employee who is identified as a covered employee by the MBSD through an employment contract between such employee and the MBSD.
 Such employees shall become participants in the Plan on the later of the effective date of the Plan or the date they become a participant in the WRS.
-Employees who first became participants before July 1, 1998, are vested upon participation.
-Employees who first became participants on or after July 1, 1998, are vested after being employed by the District for at least 15 years after July 1, 1998, in a position that is covered under the MBSD/MTEA teacher contract and that counts as creditable service under the WRS (but excluding periods of military service) and terminates employment with the District on or after the employee's 55th birthday.
+Certain classified participants represented by the ERSCM and certain psychologists who elected to remain in the Plan after June 30,1980 are also eligible for participation.